-Allele frequencies can easily be calculated when data from a whole population is available.
-But when populations are sampled the calculated allele frequencies may deviate from the real allele frequencies.
-If so, it is most probable that the rare alleles are underestimated.
-We use rare alleles (or alleles only present in one population) as an indication of no migration and thus our migration rates might be slightly overestimated if used on data sets with an underestimated number of rare alleles.
-However, using rare alleles as an indication of gene flow is nothing new.
-Slatkin called these private alleles and showed that the logarithmic average frequency of private alleles are approximately linearly related to the logarithm of Nm \citep{Slatkin85}.
-At this moment we focus only on relative migration rates and thus simply assume that the probability of underestimating rare alleles is equally high in all populations and thus not effecting the relative migration.
+When using allele frequency data, it is possible that alleles present at low frequencies are underestimated due to sampling effects \citep{fung2014, Gautier2013}.
+Since less common alleles (or alleles only present in one population) are used as an indication of no gene flow, rates estimated by the model may be slightly inflated if applied to imprecisely estimated allele frequencies.
+However, using alleles only present in one population as an indication of gene flow is a common strategy.
+Slatkin called these \emph{"private alleles''} and showed that the logarithmic average frequency of private alleles are approximately linearly related to the logarithm of $Nm$ \citep{Slatkin85}.
+This issue is somewhat dealt with in our model, since its focus is only on relative migration, thus, making it possible to assume that the probability of underestimating low frequency alleles is equally high in all populations.

-When changing the parameters in the simulation (population size, migration rate, mutation rate and number of alleles) the distributions in Figure~\ref{fig:hist} changes.
-But even with lower migration rates, higher mutation rates, bigger populations and less alleles the main migration patterns are still detected although with higher uncertainties (data not shown).

-Other available approaches that calculates asymmetric migration such as e.g. Migrate \citep{Beerli09} and BayesAss \citep{Wilson03} are known to be quite difficult to use correctly due to the large number of parameters and options which need to be adjusted to the data set under consideration.
-These kind of programs are also very computationally expensive and can take a long time to run.
-Using these kind of programs as black-boxes can lead to poor results with high confidence \citep{Faubet07}.
+Other available approaches for calculating asymmetric migration, such as Migrate \citep{Beerli09} and BayesAss \citep{Wilson03}, while powerful, are known to be difficult to use correctly, due, in part, to the large number of parameters and options that need to be adjusted to the data set under consideration.
+Thus, the use of these programs as black-boxes can lead to misleading results assigned a high confidence \citep{Faubet07}.